Humilokaki/TP4-REP-INSA2425/README2.md

 ## Introduction

 This study investigates whether the COVID-19 pandemic had an impact on the home advantage in football.
 The home advantage is a well-known phenomenon, and understanding its potential alteration during a period without crowds offers unique insights.
 By analyzing expected goals (xG) and points data across major European leagues, this study sheds light on the broader effects of the pandemic on competitive sports.

+This study will try to reproduce and replicate this article by Mathieu Acher, https://blog.mathieuacher.com/FootballAnalysis-xG-COVIDHome/, written on May 23, 2021.

 ## Reproducibility